keptn-archived/pitometer/README.md

 ## Quickstart

-1. As long as this module is not available on npm, please run `npm install -S <PATH_TO_THIS_REPO>` to install it into your Node.js project.
+1. As long as this module is not available on npm, please run `npm install -S https://github.com/pitometer/Pitometer` to install it into your Node.js project.
 Sources can be installed the same way.

-2. Require, configure and register all components and run the monspec file.
+1. Require, configure and register all components and run the monspec file.

   ```js